-- 14.42.5.5 Terms of Reference of the Investigator - a) The primary purpose of the investigator will be to ascertain make findings of facts. - b) All persons quoted in the investigation will be named by initials. - c) The complete report of the Investigator will be given, in confidence, to the union(s) and the employer.
+- 14.2.5.5 Terms of Reference of the Investigator - a) The primary purpose of the investigator will be to make findings of facts. - b) All persons quoted in the investigation will be named by initials. - c) The complete report of the Investigator will be given, in confidence, to the union(s) and the employer.
 It is the responsibility of the employer to forward a copy of the report to the complainant and the respondent.
 The employer will state, in a covering letter, that the report is confidential.
 The report should refer to individuals involved by initials only.
 However, a key will be provided to the employer and the union(s) for internal use.
 This practice should be repeated at any subsequent arbitral proceeding.
-Upon consultation with the union, the employer may redact information from the forwarded report if the release of that information would violate the personal privacy of individuals. - d) The report will not be introduced as evidence or have standing in anyarbitration, or other legal procedure.
-This does not preclude the partiesfrom reaching an Agreed Statement of Fact based upon facts in the report in preparation for an arbitral proceeding. - e) Reliance on Report of Third Party Investigator f) The investigator will not be compellable as a witness in any arbitration or other legal procedure which may result from the investigation.
+Upon consultation with the union, the employer may redact information from the forwarded report if the release of that information would violate the personal privacy of individuals. - d) The investigator will conclude their work within twenty (20) days of appointment and will render a report within a further ten (10) days.
+These timelines may be extended if deemed appropriate by the parties.
+If requested by the investigator, the employer will provide meeting space and contact information about persons to be interviewed. - e) The investigator should, as part of their report, make findings in relation to possible breaches of VIU policies. - f) The investigator's report will not be placed on an employee's file.